Samuelyip74/ale-nbd-docs/docs/solutions/transportation-rail.rst

   - Zero Trust at the edge with identity-based policies; strict **macro-segmentation (VRFs)** for Safety-Critical (SCADA/Interlocking), Mission-Critical (PIS/PA/CCTV), and Non-Critical (Guest Wi-Fi) domains; **micro-segmentation** via ACLs/roles.

 **Visibility & Simplicity**
   - Single-pane-of-glass (OmniVista) for LAN/WLAN, AIOps analytics, topology, and compliance.
-ZTP and fabric auto-attach reduce deployment time.

-**Operational simplicity**
   - Centralized visibility and control via OmniVista for LAN, WLAN, and user policies—reducing IT effort and human error.
   - Plug-and-play onboarding of switches and access points with automated configuration templates, minimizing deployment time and ensuring configuration consistency.

 Design Objectives
 -----------------